ERASMUS Student Exchange

 Erasmus+ SMS group info sessions for up to 15 people are offered for students interested in Erasmus student mobility for studies and also for students, who are already nominated for an Erasmus exchange place.

-Please use our form for the registration to the ERASMUS+ Info sessions in October and November 2018 and send the form as word attachment to wilberg(at)tuhh.de after you filled in the information.
+Please use our form for the registration to the ERASMUS+ Info sessions in Mai and June 2019 and send the form as word attachment to wilberg(at)tuhh.de after you filled in the information.
 Please note that answers to registration mails are only sent if a session is already fully booked.

 Current info sessions will be announced in our News & International Office Calendar section.